tatdz/creditcupid/README.md

 In today’s lonely Web3 world, over 17 million DeFi users transact openly onchain but struggle to find trustworthy, verified partners for love and finance.
 $4.2 trillion is locked in overcollateralized loans—wasting capital and hurting adoption.
 Meanwhile, scams like the Tinder Swindler have defrauded victims of over $100 million, showing how traditional dating apps fail to protect users.
 Users see wallet addresses and transactions but lack social trust mechanisms.
-Creditcupid solves this by merging privacy-first credit scores with a new social matchmaking experience—building genuine connections backed by financial credibility and cryptographic proofs.
+Creditcupid solves this by merging zero-knowledge credit scores with a new social matchmaking experience—building genuine connections backed by financial credibility and cryptographic proofs.

 ---